codingfuture/puppet-cfdb/README.md

 The symlinks are automatically called in sequence during system-wide cron-based backup to **minimize stress on system**.

+# TLS tunnel based on HAProxy

+As database services do not support a dedicated TLS-only port and generally do not well offload TLS processing overhead the actual implentation is based on HAProxy utilizing Puppet PKI for mutual authentication of both peers.
+There are no changes required to client application - they open local UNIX socket.

+TLS tunnel is created in the following cases:
+* `use_proxy = 'secure'` - unconditionally created
+* `use_proxy = 'auto'` - if specific database node `cf_location` mismatch client's
+    `cf_location`

+TLS tunnel is NOT created in the following cases:
+* `use_proxy = 'insecure'` - HAProxy is used, but without any TLS security.
+This parameter is useful, if there is lower level secure VPN tunnel is available.
+* `use_proxy = false` - HAProxy is not used

 # Other commands & configurations

 * `/opt/codingfuture/bin/cfdb_backup_all` is installed and used in periodic cron